 Restrict caffeine intake after lunchtime

-While many runners enjoy a cup of coffee in the morning or before a workout, it’s important to not consume caffeine regularly later in the day.
+While many runners enjoy a cup of coffee in the morning or before a run, it’s important to not consume caffeine regularly later in the day.
 Restricting caffeine can help you prepare for a good night’s sleep.

 Establish a regular ‘wind-down’ routine in preparation for bedtime